mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 verse="Enoch 15:7"
 %}

-By saying that the Sadduccees [Zadokites] did not know the scriptures, it would seem that Messiah was implicitly affirming that Enoch is indeed scripture.
+By saying that the Sadduccees [Zadokites?] did not know the scriptures, it would seem that Messiah was implicitly affirming that Enoch is indeed scripture.

 ## Direct Quotes in the Canon